abdulhamid4663/simple-e-commerce-client-side/README.md

-Introduction:
-  Developed a sophisticated e-commerce platform.
+Developed a sophisticated e-commerce platform with a focus on user-friendly features.

 Key Features:
 - Seamlessly switch between dark/light mode.